ldeso/klima.leodesouza.net/src/maintaining-prices.md

 ## Questions

-1. How does the changing supply of kVCM tokens affect carbon price after a carbon sale or retirement?
+1. How are carbon prices affected by the fact that the supply of kVCM tokens changes after a carbon sale and retirements?

-2. How many kVCM tokens have to be created from carbon sales to significantly dilute the share of kVCM owned by the Klima Foundation?
+2. How many carbon sales have to take place to significantly dilute the share of kVCM tokens owned by the Klima Foundation?